cwoodruff/book-network-programming-csharp/Chapter04/chapter04.md

 Understanding asynchronous operations and the async/await pattern is essential for developing modern, efficient, scalable C# and .NET applications.
 Asynchronous programming has become increasingly important, especially in network programming, where operations such as web requests, file I/O, and database transactions can significantly impact performance and responsiveness.
 The async and await keywords in C# facilitate asynchronous programming by allowing developers to write code that is both efficient and easy to read and closely resembles traditional synchronous code structures.

 The introduction of async/await has revolutionized how developers handle asynchronous tasks, moving away from the cumbersome and error-prone patterns of the past to a more streamlined and intuitive approach.
-By marking a method with the async keyword, developers define a method that performs asynchronous operations and returns a Task or Task<T>.
-The await keyword is then used to call these asynchronous methods, enabling the current method to pause its execution until the awaited task completes without blocking the thread.
+By marking a method with the `async` keyword, developers define a method that performs asynchronous operations and returns a `Task`, `Task<T>` or `ValueTask<T>`.
+The `await` keyword is then used to call these asynchronous methods, enabling the current method to pause its execution until the awaited task completes without blocking the thread.
 This model enhances the responsiveness of applications, particularly in UI environments and network solutions, by preventing the UI from freezing and improving the overall user experience.
 Understanding and applying these concepts and .NET is crucial for developers aiming to leverage the full power of modern programming techniques in their applications.

 ### Async/await fundamentals

 In C#, the `async` and `await` keywords form the cornerstone of asynchronous programming, enabling developers to write cleaner, more readable code for asynchronous operations.
-The async keyword defines a method as asynchronous, indicating that the method contains operations that may involve waiting, such as network calls or file I/O, without blocking the executing thread.
-When marked async, a method returns a Task or Task<T>, representing ongoing work.
-The await keyword, used within async methods, pauses the execution of the method until the awaited Task completes, allowing other operations to run concurrently without locking the main thread.
+The `async` keyword defines a method as asynchronous, indicating that the method contains operations that may involve waiting, such as network calls or file I/O, without blocking the executing thread.
+When marked async, a method returns a `Task`, `Task<T>` or `ValueTask<T>`, representing ongoing work.
+The `await` keyword, used within async methods, pauses the execution of the method until the awaited Task completes, allowing other operations to run concurrently without locking the main thread.
 This combination simplifies coding for asynchronous tasks, making it easier to manage and maintain while improving application performance and responsiveness.

 #### The async modifier

 The `async` method modifier in C# indicates that a method, lambda expression, or anonymous method is asynchronous.
 Methods marked with async often contain one or more await expressions or statements, indicating points at which the method can yield control back to its caller until the awaited asynchronous operation completes.
-The presence of async modifies the method's return type, enabling it to return Task, Task<T>, or ValueTask<T>, which represent ongoing work that might not yet be complete.
+The presence of async modifies the method's return type, enabling it to return `Task`, `Task<T>`, or `ValueTask<T>`, which represent ongoing work that might not yet be complete.
 This approach is essential for non-blocking application development, particularly in UI applications or services where responsiveness and scalability are crucial.

 Without async (Synchronous Code):